z-a-h-a-r/moviesInfo/README.md

 # Movies Info

 > In this application you can find any actor or any movie and get detailed information about him.
-> This is application developed on react & redux.
 > Url address: https://z-a-h-a-r.github.io/moviesInfo/#/

 ## *API*